GalestrikeTTV/dmenu-manager/README.md

 # Mandwm
 ## A dwm and dmenu daemon
-This wip daemon will allow an application to be able to interact with features in suckless tools.
+This wip daemon will allow an application to be able to interact with features in suckless tools (mainly dwm and dmenu).

 ## Features
 None currently